A concise, practical guide to the critical dates, why prices move, the simple play, and a checklist of things traders often miss.

 Settlement rules and when to buy/sell for dividend capture

-T+1 Wednesday Thursday Thursday
+T+1 (US) Wednesday Thursday Thursday (same day) Thursday

 Final checklist